dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/simplified-capture-vision-settings.md

 | [`labelSettings`](#labelsettings) | *[DSSimplifiedLabelRecognizerSettings]({{ site.dlr_ios_api }}simplified-label-recognizer-settings.html)* | Specifies the settings for the  `DynamsoftLabelRecognizer` task. |
 | [`documentSettings`](#documentsettings) | *[SimplifiedDocumentNormalizerSettings]({{ site.ddn_ios_api }}simplified-document-normalizer-settings.html)* | Specifies the settings for the `DynamsoftDocumentNormalizer` task. |

-### outputOriginalImage
+### capturedResultItemTypes

-Specifies whether to return the original image in the captured results.
+Specifies the type(s) of CapturedItem(s) that will be returned by the Capture Vision Router.

 <div class="sample-code-prefix"></div>
 >- Objective-C